hal-platform/hal/README.md

 ## Server Requirements

-HAL 9000 requires the following server environment:
+Hal requires the following server environment:

 - **PHP 5.6+**
     - The following extensions must be installed: